argumentcomputer/sphinx/README.md

   [Plonky3](https://github.com/Plonky3/Plonky3) STARK toolkit powers much of the above projects.

-We sincerely thank all these projects, and we are committed to upstreaming our contributions wherever possible.
+We sincerely thank all these teams and projects, and we are committed to upstreaming our contributions wherever possible.